Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Mod-2 Cohomology of 3D space groups

 For a given space group $G$, we first write down an ansatz for the cocycle function \eqref{standard_cocycle_f}.
 Then we solve the cocycle condition \eqref{eqdf} by restricting elements $g_1,g_2,...,g_{n+1}$ to the group $P_m$.
 As $P_m$ is a finite group, a cocycle

 can be solved (at least in principle).
-Then, Conjecture \ref{conjecture1}, if holds, allows us to pull back the cocycle $[\bar{f}]\in H^n(P_m,\mathbb{Z}_2)$ to $[p_m^*(\bar{f})] \in H^n(G,\mathbb{Z}_2)$ hence obtain a cocycle of the space group $G$.
-By following this strategy we have successfully obtained all the 1-, 2-, and 3-cocycles (for $n=1,2,3$) for 227 of the 230 space groups \footnote{Although working in principle, in practice this strategy is too memory costly for obtaining the degree-3 ring generators of groups No. \hyperref[subsub:sg225]{225}, \hyperref[subsub:sg227]{227}, and \hyperref[subsub:sg229]{229}.}, confirming the validity of the conjecture in these cases.
-The explicit expression for these cochain functions is stored in the Mathematica file \verb|Space_Group_Cohomology_Data.nb| available on our Github repository \cite{github}.
-They are labeled by the same name as the ring generators obtained from the GAP program and are the representative inhomogeneous functions of them.
-This way we achieved at a clear and transparent characterization of the mod-2 cohomology ring.
+Then, Conjecture \ref{conjecture1}, if it holds, allows us to pull back the cocycle $[\bar{f}]\in H^n(P_m,\mathbb{Z}_2)$ to $[p_m^*(\bar{f})] \in H^n(G,\mathbb{Z}_2)$ and hence obtain a cocycle of the space group $G$.
+In the current implementation, this finite-quotient strategy together with the GAP-computed resolution data supplies the degree-1, degree-2, and degree-3 representatives needed for all 230 LSM tables.
+For groups No. \hyperref[subsub:sg225]{225}, \hyperref[subsub:sg227]{227}, and \hyperref[subsub:sg229]{229}, the affected degree-3 labels in the current output denote deterministic basis completions from the GAP computation rather than the older hand-written representatives.
+The explicit data are stored in the GAP package file \texttt{gap/data.gi} available on our GitHub repository \cite{github}.
+They are labeled by the same name as the ring generators obtained from the GAP program and are representative inhomogeneous functions for them.
+This gives a transparent characterization of the mod-2 cohomology ring.

-Compared with the vector-represented cocycles, the explicit function-represented cocycles have several merits: \begin{itemize} \item The explicit cochain functions facilitate the calculation of cup products as the cup product coincides with the usual product of functions; \item They allow to obtain the explicit restriction map associated with the subgroup embedding $H\subset G$.
+Compared with the vector-represented cocycles, the explicit function-represented cocycles have several merits: \begin{itemize} \item The explicit cochain functions facilitate the calculation of cup products as the cup product coincides with the usual product of functions; \item They allow us to obtain the explicit restriction map associated with the subgroup embedding $H\subset G$.
 This is extremely useful from a physics point of view in the study of symmetry breaking as it allows us to trace how the LSM anomaly (to be introduced in Sec.~\ref{sec:LSM}) survives under the lattice symmetry breaking. \item These cochain functions allow us to evaluate the topological invariants at degree $n\leq 3$.
-Specifically, this allow us to ``diagonalize'' the deg-3 cohomology elements and find the element that \emph{uniquely} detects the LSM anomaly associated with an IWP, hereby establishing a correspondence between cohomology data and lattice data. \end{itemize}
+Specifically, this allows us to ``diagonalize'' the deg-3 cohomology elements and find the element that \emph{uniquely} detects the LSM anomaly associated with an IWP, hereby establishing a correspondence between cohomology data and lattice data. \end{itemize}